Highlander: Endgame: Reception

-Travis Eddings of Film Threat gave the film one half star out of five, saying: "After viewing Highlander: Endgame, it's obvious that Aarniokoski has no idea how to make a film. ...
+Travis Eddings of Film Threat gave the film half a star out of five, saying: "After viewing Highlander: Endgame, it's obvious that Aarniokoski has no idea how to make a film. ...
 The only reason why this film earns one-half of a star instead of zero is due to some unintended laughs.
 It's funny to see what passes as acting in this movie."
 James Brundage of FilmCritic.com gave the film one and half stars out of five, saying: "Highlander: Endgame possesses all of the elements of a straight-to-video action movie.
 Cheap special effects that look cool, weak characters that still pull heartstrings, and a bunch of actors no one really knows unless you have seen this or that obscure flick.
 And, taking that view, one wonders why the hell I even had to watch Highlander: Endgame in theatres."

 Carlo Cavagna of About Film called the film "a disaster," adding: "The plot and the characters' motivations are nonsense.
 Lambert's character has nowhere to go, and his once-magnetic glower is tired and worn.
 Several opportunities for spectacular action are squandered because the movie's villain has a tendency to execute summarily his own henchmen.
 Paul's modicum of charisma, director Douglas Aarniokoski's broad panoramas that recall the original Highlander, and Lambert's amusing skirmishes with a Scottish accent are not enough to provide any redeeming value.